Structural schemes for hamiltonian systems: The structural method for ODEs

 Assume that we knew the solution $(Z_n,D_n,S_n)$ at the time $t_n$.
 We seek the solution of the following nonlinear problem with $3R$ unknowns: for all $m \in \{1, \dots, R\}$,

 Denoting by $\blockS_n$ the $R$-block of the second derivative approximations, we rewrite the structural equations under a matrix form

 with

-\begin{rem} For the sake of simplicity, we still use the notation $A_z$, $A_d$, $a_z$ and $a_d$ introduced in the \ZD\, formulation for the sake of simplicity.
-Of course, the matrix entries are different from the ones corresponding to the $\ZD$ method. \end{rem} Assuming the matrix $A_z\in\mathbb R^{R\times R}$ is non-singular, we rewrite the system as
+\begin{remark} \rb{For the sake of simplicity, we still use the notation $A_z$, $A_d$, $\ba_z$ and $\ba_d$ introduced in the \ZD\, formulation}.
+Of course, the matrix entries are different from the ones corresponding to the $\ZD$ method. \end{remark} Assuming the matrix $A_z\in\mathbb R^{R\times R}$ is non-singular, we rewrite the system as

-with $B_d=(A_z)^{-1}A_d$, $B_s=(A_z)^{-1}A_s$, $b_z=(A_z)^{-1}a_z$, $b_d=(A_z)^{-1}a_d$,$b_s=(A_z)^{-1}a_s$.
+with $B_d=(A_z)^{-1}A_d$, $B_s=(A_z)^{-1}A_s$, $\bb_z=(A_z)^{-1}\ba_z$, $\bb_d=(A_z)^{-1}\ba_d$,$\bb_s=(A_z)^{-1}\ba_s$.

 A fixed-point procedure is applied to solve the system \eqref{ZDS_scalar_problem}, by producing a sequence $(\blockZ_n^{(k)},\blockD_n^{(k)},\blockS_n^{(k)})$ that converges to the solution.
 We give the algorithm for the \ZDS\ case. \begin{itemize} \item {\bf Initialization.} To build $\blockZ_n^{(0)}$, $\blockD_n^{(0)}$, $\blockS_n^{(0)}$, we set for $r\in\{1,\dots,R\}$